 “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.” - Hebrews 13:16

-Early in 2010, after hearing repeated pleas for services for homeless families in Clay County, leaders of Mercy Support Services decided to step out in faith to make provision for them.
+Early in 2010, after hearing repeated pleas for services for displaced families in Clay County, leaders of Mercy Support Services decided to step out in faith to make provision for them.
 They began raising funds from local churches and compassionate-hearted individuals to accommodate homeless families in local hotels.
-Since that time we have purchased multiple homes and apartment buildings so that we have the ability to help even more families in crisis.
-Housing is one of several services Mercy offers for families in transition as part of our Self-Sufficiency Program.

 When Mary and her two children came to us, they had lost hope in the system.
 Mary and her younger child suffered with disabilities, and her older child, having been forced into the role of caregiver, had no time to find work.
 Medical bills began piling up and they were soon delinquent on their rent.
 Facing eviction, they had lost hope…